MarcoSimoes/setplaysdataset/DEMOMODE.md

 ![Opponents Selected][RVizOppSel]

-Now you can click on the *Start demonstration* button to leave RoboViz and open **SPlanner** to create your setplay.
+Now you can click on the *Start demonstration* button to leave RoboViz and launch **SPlanner** to create your setplay.
 Don't worry.
 When you finish your setplay, the toolkit will bring you back to RoboViz in the same scene you are now.

 ## Creating an Offensive Setplay

+The toolkit will launch **SPlanner** in the *Create new setplay* window.
+You can see below that the first two fields are defined from the properties you have already selected from RoboViz: **Type** and **Situation**.
+You can not change these properties here.
+In this example, we have selected an Offensive setplay in RoboViz and a PlayOn playmode.
+On this screen, you set up the *Position* of the ball in the start scene of your setplay.
+The SPlanner collected the ball position from RoboViz, but you can tune your setplay to apply to more generic situations or more specific ones on this screen.

+![Setting up a new Offensive Setplay][SPNewOffSP]

+The options available to define the position are:

+* Point: this is the most restrictive option.
+When you check Point, the setplay will apply only on situations when the ball is located in a small area around the original ball position in the scene you captured from RoboViz.

+* Field: this is the most flexible option.
+When you check Field, the setplay will apply when the ball is located anywhere in the field.

+* Horizontal axis regions: you can choose some regions in the field considering the horizontal axis (X-axis):
+    * Our middle field: this region corresponds to half of the field.
+The defensive half of your team.
+This region can be split into three subregions:
+	    * Our back: This is the first subregion near to our goal post.
+		* Our middle: This is the intermediary subregion in the middle of Our middle field.
+		* Our front: This is the last subregion in Our middle field near to the line in the half of the field.
+	* Their middle field